Sun Exposure and Skin Changes

 - Remember to use sunscreen during the winter.

 - Apply a large amount to all exposed areas.
 This includes your face, nose, ears, and shoulders.
-Do not forget your feet.
+DO NOT forget your feet.

 - Follow package instructions about how often to reapply.
+This is usually at least every 2 hours.

 - Always reapply after swimming or sweating.